-In a joint media note on Tuesday, the Sudan Troika (Norway, UK and USA) reacted to the resignation of PM Abdallah Hamdok by saying they will continue to support the democratic aspirations of the Sudanese.
+In a joint media note on Tuesday, the Sudan Troika (Norway, UK and USA) and the European Union reacted to the resignation of PM Abdallah Hamdok by saying they will continue to support the democratic aspirations of the Sudanese.
 US officials as well condemned the violence used against protesters.
 The USA and the UN intensified their contacts with the leaders of the October 25 military coup.
 According to the Communist Party and the Forces for Freedom and Change, Hamdok's resignation means “a victory for the Sudanese revolutionaries”.

 “Abdallah Hamdok played a major role in leading Sudan’s democratic and economic reforms.
 His resignation as Sudanese Prime Minister, two months after the military’s unconstitutional seizure of power, reinforces the urgent need for all Sudanese leaders to recommit to the country’s democratic transition and deliver on the Sudanese people’s demands for freedom, peace, and justice,” the Troika and the EU said in their joint statement yesterday.

 “No single Sudanese actor can accomplish this task on their own.
 While the Troika and the European Union will continue to support the democratic transition in Sudan, Sudanese stakeholders will need to work on the basis of the 2019 Constitutional Declaration on how to overcome the nation’s current political crisis, select new civilian leadership, and identify clear timelines and processes for the remaining transitional tasks – including establishing the legislative and judicial branches of government, creating accountability mechanisms, and laying the groundwork for elections.